ericgage/current-site-search/README.md

 - Ensure you have an active tab open in Arc
 - Check that you've granted necessary permissions to Raycast
 - If search history isn't loading, try restarting Raycast
 - If filters don't work as expected, try a different search engine (Google has the best filter support)

+### Extension Preferences

+Arc Site Search can be customized through the following preferences:

+#### Search Engine
+Choose your default search engine from the following options:
+- Google
+- DuckDuckGo
+- Bing
+- Yahoo
+- Baidu

+#### Auto-populate from Clipboard
+When enabled, the search field will automatically be populated with the current clipboard content when you open the extension.
+This can be useful for quickly searching for text you've just copied.

+You can configure these preferences by:
+1. Opening Raycast
+2. Typing "Extensions" and selecting "Manage Extensions"
+3. Finding "Arc Site Search" in your installed extensions
+4. Clicking the gear icon (⚙️) or selecting "Preferences"